FreeAndFair/ColoradoRLA/client/README.md

 Though implemented as a single-page browser application, we can use URL paths to organize the activities provided by the application.
-There are two types of users: Secretary of State officials (SOSO's) and county officials (CO's).
-Different users will see different pages at a given URL path, and effectively have distinct site roots (which can share data and components).
+There are two types of users: Secretary of State officials (SSO's) and county officials (CO's).
+Different users may see different pages at a any given URL path, and have distinct site roots.
 We thus describe each user type's site map separately.

 Unauthenticated users will always be redirected to `/login`.
 If a logged-in SOS or County user navigates to `/`, they will be redirected